Call Us

 • Nearly one-third of patients with major depressive disorder also have substance use disorders [8]

 • 13% of people with lifetime major depressive disorder, or any anxiety disorder, also met the criteria for a lifetime eating disorder.
-39% reported engaging in at least one lifetime clinically significant disordered eating behavior [9]
+39% reported engaging in at least one lifetime clinically significant disordered eating behaviour [9]

 The COVID-19 pandemic